sdroege/gstreamer-rs/docs/gstreamer-video/docs.md

 Request minimal value for PTS passed to handle_frame.

-For streams with reordered frames this can be used to ensure that there is enough time to accomodate first DTS, which may be less than first PTS
+For streams with reordered frames this can be used to ensure that there is enough time to accommodate first DTS, which may be less than first PTS
 ## `min_pts`
 minimal PTS that will be passed to handle_frame
 <!-- trait VideoEncoderExt::fn set_output_state -->